 How to hang a wall mirror?

-Although we advise getting professional help, if you wish to do it yourself, here are the things to consider and the steps to follow to complete the job.
+Although we advise getting professional help, if you wish to do it yourself, this is what you should consider and the steps to follow to complete the job.
 If your are concerned about the size of your mirror, why not create a template out of paper and stick it to your wall!